jlimsy/fruit-pos/README.md

 ### Owner User Story

 1. Owner has access to Owner tab in the navigation menu.
+2. Owner access allows the following features:
+- Owner can view all orders.
-2. Owner can add new fruits into his inventory.
+- Owner can add new fruits into his inventory.
+- Owner can view Sales Dashboard.